[updated September 22nd, 2017]

 White Privilege & Systemic/Institutional Racism

-Speaking of crucial details, have I ever received privilege from others who are racist because of my physical appearance.
+Have I ever received privilege from others who are racist because of my physical appearance.
 Definitely.
 Have I ever been treated in a racist way by a person of color?
 Also definitely; though of course a much less dominant experience compared to the privilege; in both cases though it's the same thing in operation: racism.
 But what I find amazing is when a person of color reacts to even the idea of racism coming from someone like themselves as preposterous, as if it can't even really happen!
 Well it does!
 There isn't some law of physics that prevents it from ever happening!
 The term “reverse racism” is used to describe such racism against people of generally European heritage, though even the term itself implies that when a person of color is racist toward a “white” person then that that's not real racism, so therefore it deserves a whole other level of a descriptor ("reverse racism"), that even just the mention of is met with immediate eye-rolling disgust by some people of color (I've seen this first-hand).
 A racist act is a racist act, who is committing it to who doesn't change the fact that it's a racist act; totally redefining the definition of racism is not legitimate or rational.
-There really isn't a fundamentally different type of racism that deserves a different name like “reverse racism,” there's just racism.
+The reality of racism isn't dependent on who is doing the racist act, it is the content of that act that constitutes racism, no matter what the person's body looks like.
 Here's the quoted definition as a reminder:

 rac•ism n. the practice of racial discrimination, segregation, etc.

-On top of that, a recent experience at the 2015 Resistance Ecology Conference showed me that if this racism is not kept in check, it just grows, and people end up spreading the very same evil that they deplore, and the divide & conquer strategy of statists goes on in new form.
 One of the things on the conference schedule was a “Vegans of Color-Only Meet Up,” meeting in the “Common Area” of this public university “Union” building.
 The irony of the location was apparently lost on the organizers, as was the fact that bringing back racial segregation in public places isn't exactly radical! (note: apparently not all the organizers were on board with this idea though, one of the conference representatives I met said she did agree with me that it wasn't a good idea when I inquired about it).
 The perspective that “justifies” this racial segregation is undoubtedly something along the lines of “People of color have been victimized by a brutal racist white supremacist society, and so therefore having their own space, free of the “trigger” of a white person, is an understandable requirement.”
 (I glean this also from the fact that the conference program also included mention that “active listening volunteers include no white men.”)
 So apparently in the name of accommodating a sort of PTSD condition that some people of color may have, or to "compensate" for racism by some people of European heritage, we're bringing back public racial segregation?
 Does the history of racism in this country (of which public segregation became the #1 policy issue in case you forgot!), make the return of racial segregation today at a public conference somehow magically legitimate?
 What's next, a “Colored Only” vegan bakery that refuses to allow “white” people to sit at the counter?
 Should we dust off and re-use the “Colored Only” signs used decades ago in the segregated South, this time their use being copacetic?!
 Lunacy like this is what happens when “reverse racism” (or any other lie-based behavior) goes unchecked, it inevitably grows in destructive scope.
-I've even heard some "radical" activists say that racism is only white supremacy, i.e. there is no other type of racism possible.
-That's clearly irrational and false.
+The idea some activists push that racism is only white supremacy, i.e. there is no other type of racism possible, is clearly irrational and false, as demonstrated by their own re-instigation of racial segregation in public places.
 The reality is that anybody can be racist toward anybody, e.g. some people (that look like myself) being excluded from a public meeting at a public conference for no other reason than our physical appearance, is racist.
 Yes, even with the history of slavery, and all the continued racism against people of color in this country, even with privilege.
 And why is that?
 Because racial discrimination and segregation are with the very definition of racism, and because I'm an individual that's why!
 I'm not equivalent to every other person of similar physical appearance!
 And I'm certainly not a slave-master, a genocidal colonial general like George Washington, a member of the KKK, or a cop committing acts of racist violence!
 To generalize me as equivalent to such is absurdly ignorant and straight-up racist, no matter what "radical" way you slice it.

-More irony lost on the conference organizers can be found in their “Notes on Creating a Safer Space” section of the leaflet-program, wherein they state “an inclusive space is one in which participants actively work to confront problematic behavior—whether racist, misogynist, albiest, classist, transphobic, homophobic, bullying, or just plain disrespectful.”
-The irony being that excluding white males from various aspects of the conference is racist and not at all an inclusive space for such individuals; they should have added to the leaflet: “(Exception: Racism and disrespect toward white males is acceptable however.)”
+Back to the conference, more irony was lost on the organizers with their “Notes on Creating a Safer Space” section of the leaflet-program, wherein they state “an inclusive space is one in which participants actively work to confront problematic behavior—whether racist, misogynist, albiest, classist, transphobic, homophobic, bullying, or just plain disrespectful.”
+The irony being that excluding "white" males from various aspects of the conference is racist and not at all an inclusive space for such individuals; they should have added to the leaflet: “(Exception: Racism and disrespect toward white males is acceptable however.)”
 So consider this my “active participation” toward that stated goal against racism that was asked for elsewhere in the program.
 The mistake of condoning the idea of biological races was made again when they also said: “Please understand that participants come from a wide-variety of backgrounds and experiences—including but not limited to gender, sexual, racial, ethnic...”; my response is please understand that by including the bunk term race alongside real categories like gender and ethnicity, by letting that divisive lie slip in, you're thereby operating on and condoning the false belief in biological races, which necessarily leads to supporting racism, as you yourselves demonstrate with the implementation of racial segregation at the conference.

 The key mistake is in not differentiating between ethnicity and race, and not realizing that the latter is based on lies, specifically the lies that: a) actual distinct biological races of humanity exist (that can be utilized to generalize about people of similar heritage and physical appearance), b) that some of these so-called races really are superior or inferior to one another in some way (morally, intellectually, or whatever) and c) physical appearance and heritage are what makes a person a person.
 To think racial discrimination is somehow okay when directed at people of European heritage is totally ignoring that racial discrimination is, at its core, a hateful and ignorant thing to do, based on lies, and it is not enjoyable at all to be on the receiving end of.
 Perhaps lack of such awareness, coupled with racist thinking and behavior, has been more dominant in recent years among younger “black” people than older (something I've personally noticed), because of the media-highlighted string of recent acts of police brutality, but also because many more of the older generation personally experienced a much more severe version of racism first-hand in their everyday life than the following generation has, and so they know how evil it really is, and so are wiser than to take on a racist view themselves; they usually don't see all “white” people as the same, because they know how destructively ignorant it was for people to see and treat individuals such as themselves in a similar way.
 In any case all racism and racial segregation are still not good things, and it's disappointing that I even have to point that out to anybody today, let alone those putting on a radical conference.